awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 [example msk provisioned with mTLS](./examples/msk-provisioned-create-cluster-mtls.lit.ts)

+## Interacting with Kafka API

+The construct has the following methods to allow topics, ACL and grants management via CDK code:

+ *  setTopic: Perform create, update, and delete operations on Topics
+ *  setACL: Perform create, update, and delete operations on ACL
+ *  grantProduce: Attach an IAM policy to a principal to write to a topic
+ *  grantConsume: Attach an IAM policy to a principal to read from a topic

 ### setTopic

 This method allows you to create, update or delete an ACL.
 Its backend uses [kafkajs](https://kafka.js.org/).